hoobie4792/session-vs-cookie-demo/README.md

 ## Oversview
 This is a very simple app that stores the same data into an unencrypted and session cookie.
 The idea to see the differences between when they both contain the same data.

 The session cookie is stored in _cookie_v_session_demo_session, and the regular cookie is stored in value.
-You can access these by opening the developer console on chrome and selection Appliation -> Cookies
+You can access these by opening the developer console on chrome and selection Appliation -> Cookies.

+Refreshing the page will add more data to both cookies.
+The clear button will clear the cookies' data.

 ## Instructions

 1. Fork and clone this repo
+2. Run yarn install --check-files
-2. Start the rails server (rails s)
+3. Start the rails server (rails s)
-3. Go to [localhost:3000](localhost:3000) on your web browser
+4. Go to [localhost:3000](localhost:3000) on your web browser
-4. Play around and watch the session and value cookies update
+5. Play around and watch the session and value cookies update

 ## What I learned / observed
 * You can store much more data in regular cookies